ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 # Configure DAE for simulation mode on developer's computer

+* Make sure ISISDAE-IOC-01.exe and ISISICP.exe processes are not running
+* run    create_icp_binaries.bat    in  c:\Instrument\Apps\EPICS   to get the latest version
 * Open an administrator command prompt (right click on command prompt in start menu and click "run as administrator")
 * cd to     c:\Instrument\Apps\EPICS\ICP_Binaries\isisdae\x64\Release
 * Type: